Galactus9/004-RibbitMQ-RPC-Vue-Calculator/README.md

 5. Access RabbitMQ: By default, RabbitMQ's management interface can be accessed at http://localhost:15672/.
 You can use this interface to manage and configure RabbitMQ.
 (Default userName/Pass : guest/guest)

-## How to install COsmos DB emulator
+## How to install Cosmos DB emulator

 1. Download the latest release: [Here](https://learn.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21)